adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 ### Catalyst::Authentication::Realm::Adaptor ###

-This is where I recently learnt about a really useful module called [Catalyst::Authentication::Realm::Adaptor](https://metacpan.org/pod/Catalyst::Authentication::Realm::Adaptor) that allows you to customise the behaviour of the authentication plugins.
+This is where I recently learnt about a useful module called [Catalyst::Authentication::Realm::Adaptor](https://metacpan.org/pod/Catalyst::Authentication::Realm::Adaptor) that allows you to customise the behaviour of the authentication plugins.
 This is exactly what I had been looking for.